dunamismax/python/code/cli/ai_ascii_art_live_wallpaper/README.md

 python ai_ascii_art.py
 ```

-The app will continuously generate tech-themed ASCII art until you press `Ctrl+C` to exit.
+The app will continuously generate and display random ASCII art images with a loading spinner until you press `Ctrl+C` to exit.

-## Configuration

-- **API Model**: The code uses `chatgpt-4o-latest` by default.
-Modify this in the source code if needed.
-- **Display Duration**: Each generated ASCII art is shown for 6 seconds before the next one appears.
-- **Logging**: Detailed logs are written to `chat_history.log` in the project directory.

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests with improvements, bug fixes, or new features.
+Feel free to open issues or submit pull requests.
+For any questions or suggestions, contact me at [dunamismax@tutamail.com](mailto:dunamismax@tutamail.com).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This project uses the OpenAI API, which may incur costs.
-Monitor your usage and adhere to OpenAI's terms of service.